-When you choose MedicareFAQ, you get the benefit of working with someone that cares about your best interest, not just a one company mind set.
+When you choose MedicareFAQ, you get the benefit of working with someone that cares about your best interest, not just a one company mindset.

 It doesn’t cost you anything to work with us, we help hundreds of Medicare beneficiaries select the best option for them every day.

-Another plus about signing up with us, our Client Service Team will be here each step of the way.
+Another plus about signing up with us, our Client Care Team will be here each step of the way.
 Not just during the application process, but throughout the lifetime of your policy.
 If you have any issues with coverage, we’re here to help resolve it at no additional cost.

 If you prefer to compare Aetna rates side by side online, click here!
 For those who prefer to speak to a licensed agent directly, please call the phone number above.